usacs/usacs.github.io/BUILDING.md

 4. ???
 5. html files apear in root of git repo

+## IMPORTANT NOTE
+the index page isnt compiled like the rest of the site because its fanacy, for now edit it in its html file

 ## How to add css or javascript to a individual file
 Add it at the top of the views/<yourfile>.mustache file instead of in a head tag.
 See /views for examples